karina-lab/Pixel-Regional-Restrictions-Disabler/README.md

 ## Installation

-Download the zip from the [release page](https://github.com/karina-lab/Pixel-Regional-Restrictions-Disabler/releases) and flash it using Magisk/KernelSU/Apatch.
+Download the zip from the [release page](https://github.com/karina-lab/Pixel-Regional-Restrictions-Disabler/releases) and flash it using Magisk / KernelSU / Apatch.

 Reboot your phone.